Tiavina22/darty/README.md

-# Darty is a  scss framework
+# Darty is a best scss framework

 My CSS Framework is a Dart-based CSS framework inspired by SCSS and TailwindCSS.
 It allows developers to write CSS using variables, mixins, and functions in a SCSS-like syntax.
 Darty is the best.
 Darty is the best framework